tisem-digital-marketing/2021-smwa/docs/about.md

 ### Max Winkler

-[Max](http://www.econ.uzh.ch/en/people/graduatestudents/winkler.html) is a 3rd year Doctoral Candidate in the Department of Economics.
-His research interests lie at the intersection of cultural economics, behavioural economics and development economics..
+[Max](http://www.econ.uzh.ch/en/people/graduatestudents/winkler.html) is a 4th year Doctoral Candidate in the Department of Economics.
+His research interests lie at the intersection of cultural economics, behavioural economics and development economics.

-This year, Max leads the following modules:
+Max leads the following modules:

-* Version Control with Git
 * Python: Webscraping
 * R: Data Analysis and Plotting, GIS with R,